EPA122A/epa122a.github.io/site/lectures_index.md

 The contents of this lecture are loosely based on, and explored into further detail, in the following two references :

 * Chapter 1 and section 3.1 of [The Hundred-Page Machine Learning Book](https://leanpub.com/theMLbook) by Andriy Burkov.
+In general, you may want to buy [The Hundred-Page Machine Learning Book](https://leanpub.com/theMLbook) as _some_ chapters will be used in _some_ topics from this point onwards and it is generally a fantastic book to have.
+The author has invested a lot in writing this book, and it is an excellent resource on Machine Learning, even beyond this class.
 * [A Visual Introduction to Machine Learning by r2d3 - Part II: Model Tuning and the Bias-Variance Tradeoff](http://www.r2d3.us/visual-intro-to-machine-learning-part-2/)